Money Heist: Korea – Joint Economic Area

-Money Heist: Korea – Joint Economic Area (Korean: 종이의 집: 공동경제구역) is a Korean television series and second series in the Money Heist franchise, based on the original Spanish series.
-The Korean series directed by Kim Hong-sun and written by Ryu Yong-jae, is an original Netflix series, starring Yoo Ji-tae, Yunjin Kim, Park Hae-soo, Jeon Jong-seo, Lee Hyun-woo, Lee Won-jong, and Park Myung-hoon.
+Money Heist: Korea – Joint Economic Area (Korean: 종이의 집: 공동경제구역) is a South Korean television series and second series in the Money Heist franchise, based on the original Spanish series.
+The Korean series directed by Kim Hong-sun and written by Ryu Yong-jae, is an original Netflix series, starring an ensemble cast led by Yoo Ji-tae, Kim Yun-jin, Park Hae-soo, and Jeon Jong-seo.
 It depicts a hostage crisis situation set in a unified Korean Peninsula, involving a genius strategist and people with different personalities and abilities.
-The first 6 episodes were released on June 24, 2022, on Netflix.
+The first six episodes were released on June 24, 2022, on Netflix.

 The second part was released on December 9, 2022.

 Synopsis

 The series follows the storyline and characters of the original Spanish series.
 "The Professor" (Yoo Ji-tae), a strategist criminal mastermind, plans to pull off a heist in the reunified Korean Peninsula.
 The operation involves strategists and desperados with different characteristics and abilities, who have to face unusual situations.
-Thieves overtake the mint of a unified Korea.
+Robbers overtake the mint of a unified Korea.
 With hostages trapped inside, the police must stop them, as well as the operation's shadowy mastermind.